vinceimbat/vinceimbat/content/jiyu shukyo.md

 ---
-title: Free Religion
+title: Jiyū shūkyō
 date: 2023-10-28
+aliases:
+  - /thoughts/free-religion
+draft: false
 tags:
+  - thoughts
   - seedlings
-draft: false
-sr-due: 2023-10-31
-sr-interval: 1
-sr-ease: 210
 ---
-Here is [[thoughts/andrew j. brown|Andrew J. Brown's]] advice on how to begin one's journey in [[thoughts/free religion|free religion]].
+Here is [[thoughts/andrew j. brown|Andrew J. Brown's]] advice on how to begin one's journey in [[jiyu shukyo|jiyu shukyo]].

 >the most important thing is always to keep listening with an as open-mind and open-heart as possible, both to what's going on all around us and also to what's going on in our own head and heart/body.
 Just beginning a simple practise of Seiza (Quiet Sitting) meditation is, I'm sure, a good and gentle place to begin this kind of non-judgemental listening.